insomnimus/simple-plugins/readme.md

 - Gain: Gain to apply on both channels
 - Left: Gain to apply on the left channel
 - Right: Gain to apply on the right channel

+### Sundara Eq
+This is a static eq monitoring plugin for the HIFIMAN Sundara headphones that I use.
+It has no parameters; it's just some corrective eq.